Valaciclovir

 Can I buy valaciclovir tablets online?

-Can I get valaciclovir tablets on the NHS?
+Can I get valaciclovir tablets over the counter?

-Can I buy valaciclovir tablets over the counter?
+Can I buy valaciclovir tablets on the NHS?

 Valaciclovir side effects

-Like all medications, valaciclovir can cause side effects but not everyone will get them.
+As with all medications, valaciclovir may cause side effects.
+However, not everyone will experience them.

 • diarrhoea